Spider Symbolism: Spiritual Meaning Of A Misunderstood Insect

 Spiders are often looked at as evil and pests.
-Many people don’t know that they have spiritual meaning to them and they aren’t necessarily bad omen.
+Many people don’t know that they have spiritual meaning to them and they aren’t necessarily a bad omen.
 There is great meaning to spiders and what they bring to the world.
-The spider and their web have much bearing on people and when we look for the symbolism associated with these creatures we will see many parallels between them and us.
+The spider and its web have much bearing on people and when we look for the symbolism associated with these creatures we will see many parallels between them and us.